javiertorron/brilliant_framework/README.md

-# brilliant_framework
+# Objective
-Brilliant framework is a concept for a framework in Rust for microservices
+Brilliant framework is intended to be a framework for cloud microservices in Rust